Any kind of communication issue between Jenkins controller and a dedicated SSH agent.

 <slave> <name>unix-agent</name> <description/> <remoteFS>/home/vagrant/agent</remoteFS> <numExecutors>1</numExecutors> <mode>NORMAL</mode> <retentionStrategy class="hudson.slaves.RetentionStrategy$Always"/> <launcher class="hudson.plugins.sshslaves.SSHLauncher" plugin="email@example.com"> <host>127.0.0.1</host> <port>2222</port> <credentialsId>358aae70-309a-4e9e-a522-71a85b96920b</credentialsId> <jvmOptions>-Djava.util.logging.config.file=logging.properties</jvmOptions> <maxNumRetries>0</maxNumRetries> <retryWaitTime>0</retryWaitTime> </launcher> <label/> <nodeProperties> <org.jenkinsci.plugins.envinject.EnvInjectNodeProperty plugin="firstname.lastname@example.org"> <unsetSystemVariables>true</unsetSystemVariables> </org.jenkinsci.plugins.envinject.EnvInjectNodeProperty> </nodeProperties> </slave>

-Attach the master logs around the time the issue is exposed that you can directly find in the UI under Manage Jenkins-> System Log -> All Jenkins Logs.
+Attach the controller logs around the time the issue is exposed that you can directly find in the UI under Manage Jenkins-> System Log -> All Jenkins Logs.

-Notice that the idea is to correlate the master logs with the agent logs at the time the issue is exposed.
+Notice that the idea is to correlate the controller logs with the agent logs at the time the issue is exposed.